Back to all guides

 Paper sleeve: the folded cover that hides the clip and becomes the visible tab.
 Trapped clip loop: the part of the metal clip buried inside the folded paper so it does not show on the finished face.
 Clip channel: the space that must stay free so the page edge can slide in.
 No-glue zone: the path around the clip opening where adhesive would block the grip.
 Pull cue: a tiny tab, exposed card edge, or contrast strip that tells the hand where to lift.

-Large smooth clip + Folded paper sleeve + Clear slide channel + One thin insert
+Large smooth clip + Folded paper sleeve + Glue-free grip channel + One thin insert

 Make this first

-Use a hidden paperclip You want a removable note, page marker, copied photo, date card, or small tag that can move to another spread.
-The clip gives you a holder without gluing a pocket down.
+Use a covered paperclip You want a removable note, page marker, photo print, date card, or small tag that may move to another spread.
+The clip gives you a temporary holder without gluing a pocket down.

 Use a nearly-sealed pocket The insert belongs to one page and should stay tucked in one specific place.
 A pocket is calmer when the memory should not move around.